-With more and more senior citizens staying active far into their golden years, the question of where senior citizens can get free rides is one that comes up often.
+With more and more older adults staying active far into their golden years, the question of where senior citizens can get free rides is one that comes up often.

 Senior Ride Free Program

-In some areas, public transit authorities will require senior citizens to obtain a special pass or identification card for free rides.
+In some areas, public transportation systems require senior citizens to obtain a special pass or identification card for free rides.

 Proof required for these passes can include:

 - Proof of age or disability

 - Note from a doctor attesting that the senior no longer drives

 Senior free or discounted public transit ride programs aren’t just limited to major metropolitan areas like Dallas, New York, Minneapolis, or other large cities, either.

 Many rural areas, such as Lower Colorado Valley Transit serving south-central Texas in the Lower Colorado River Valley offer free and reduced rides to senior citizens needing to go to the bank, doctor’s offices, and more.